Prevention focuses on avoiding contact with the viruses. The following precautions can help prevent infection and spread of Ebola and Marburg.

 - Avoid bush meat.
 In developing countries, avoid buying or eating the wild animals, including nonhuman primates, sold in local markets.

 - Avoid contact with infected people.
-In particular, caregivers should avoid contact with the person's body fluids and tissues, including blood, semen, vaginal secretions and saliva.
+In particular, caregivers should avoid contact with an infected person's body fluids and tissues, including blood, semen, vaginal secretions and saliva.
 People with Ebola or Marburg are most contagious in the later stages of the disease.

 - Follow infection-control procedures.
 If you're a health care worker, wear protective clothing, such as gloves, masks, gowns and eye shields.
 Keep infected people isolated from others.
 Dispose of needles and sterilize other instruments.